How To Reduce Employee Attrition? 9 Proven Ways For Organizations in 2022

 - Lack of appreciation.

-- Stress for an extended period of time.
+- Stress for an extended period.

 These few points mentioned are very well known when it comes to voluntary resignation.
 But one key aspect which is generally overlooked is Job Shopping.